-Dr. Seuss, — AKA Theodor Seuss Geisel — changed children’s literature forever with his whimsical characters, unique use of words, and by introducing big themes into his stories without being too preachy.
-Dr. Seuss books not only entertain children and stretch their imaginations far beyond reality, they also impart life lessons and teach children about issues like war, climate change, fascism, and greed in a way that’s approachable for children.
+Dr. Seuss, — AKA Theodor Seuss Geisel — changed children’s literature forever with his whimsical characters, unique use of words.
+But the reason why Seuss has endured — despite some outlier stinkers in his oeuvre — is that the best books teach life lessons and make comments on climate change, fascism, and greed.
 The author wrote nearly 50 books before he died in 1991 at the age of 87.
 While some of them contain harmful stereotypes that reflect the racism of the time and the author’s own prejudices, there are still good messages in the good books.
 Not all Seuss is bad!

 We combed through all of Dr. Seuss’s greatest hits to find the books with the best messages and life lessons within them.